Kong toch

 The kong vong toch (គងវង់តូច or kong touch គងតូច) is a number of gongs that are attached to a circle-shaped rack, closely resembling its larger relative, the kong thom.
 Both instruments belong to the percussion family of traditional Khmer instruments, along with the roneat ek, roneat dek, and roneat thung.
 These instruments are all performed in the pinpeat and mahaori orchestras.
 The kong toch is made of three parts; the frame of the gong circle, the gongs themselves, and the gong mallets.

 The kong toch is analogous to the khong wong lek used in Thai.

+The kong vong toch is used in Cambodian court and traditional ensemble music.
+Recordings of musicians of the court of Norodom Sihanouk include a performer on the kong vong toch alongside the kong vong thom, roneat and other traditional Cambodian instruments.

 History

 Gong chimes, drums, horns in the Angkor Wat bas-reliefs Khmer temple, reign of Suryavarman II (1113-1150 AD), Siem Reap, Cambodia.

-The Khmer word korng/ kong "gong" is refers to all types of gong including the flat or bossed gong, single or in a set, suspended on cords from hooks, or a gong placed over a frame.
+The word korng/ kong "gong" is refers to all types of gong including the flat or bossed gong, single or in a set, suspended on cords from hooks, or a gong placed over a frame.
 The history of these gongs can be traced in part from the epigraphy and iconography of Funan-Chenla and Angkor periods, for many can be seen carved on ancient Khmer temple.